hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 [tutorial]: #tutorial

-## Core Messaging Requirements
+## Core Messaging Goals

-These requirements are understood as standard in the Indy community:
+These are vital design goals for this HIPE:

-1. **Sender Encapsulation**: The receiver should not have to know about the routing tree or agent infrastructure of the sender in order for them to communicate.
+1. **Sender Encapsulation**: We must minimize what the receiver has to know about the routing tree or agent infrastructure of the sender in order for them to communicate.
-2. **Receiver Encapsulation**: The sender should not have to know about the routing tree or agent infrastructure of the receiver in order for them to communicate.
+2. **Receiver Encapsulation**: We must minimize what the sender has to know about the routing tree or agent infrastructure of the receiver in order for them to communicate.
+3. **Independent Keys**: Private signing keys should not be shared between agents; each agent should be separately identifiable for accounting and authorization/revocation purposes.
+4. **Granular privileges for agents**: It must be possible for an identity owner to assign different privileges to the various agents that work on his/her behalf.
+Without this feature, an agent can impersonate its owner because all entities within an sovereign domain are indistinguishable.
+Note that this goal follows naturally from #3, and creates a tension with goals 1 and 2.
-3. **Decentralized**: There is not a single agent that holds all the keys or data.
-The loss of any one agent is recoverable by the other agents (assuming the identity has multiple agents).
+5. **Decentralization**: We should avoid having a single agent hold all the keys or data.
+The loss of any one agent should be recoverable by the other agents (assuming the identity has multiple agents).
-4. **Private Keys**: No private keys may be shared between agents.
+6. **Extensibility**: New types of messages can be added without changing the protocol defined here.
+7. **Transport independence**: The same rules should apply, and the same guarantees should obtain, no matter what transport is used to move messages.
+8. **Repudiability**: It must be possible to [communicate off the record](https://github.com/sovrin-foundation/protocol/blob/master/janus/repudiation.md); Alice can talk to Bob, and Bob can know it is Alice, without Alice worrying that Bob can turn around and prove Alice's communications to an uninvolved party.

 ## Assumptions